undless/gatling.io-doc/content/reference/install/cloud/private-locations/private-packages/index.md

 ### Control plane server {#control-plane-server}

-The control plane with a private repository has a server to manage uploads to the repository, secured by a Gatling Enterprise Cloud API Token with `Configure` role.
+The control plane with a private repository has a server to manage uploads to the repository, secured by a Gatling Enterprise API Token with `Configure` role.

 The server is accessible on port 8080 by default when a repository is configured.
 The following **optional server configuration** with the default settings is provided for your reference.